Overview

 Curriculum & Schedule

 The schedule is divided into thirteen 4-week blocks.
 The schedule is designed to provide first year fellows maximum time and experience in the inpatient setting as well as in endoscopy so they become comfortable with the foundations of GI.
 First year fellows do an average of six inpatient blocks and three endoscopy blocks.
-As training advances, the fellows is allowed to tailor their schedule while taking into account their inpatient responsibilities.
+As training advances, the fellow is allowed to tailor their schedule while taking into account their inpatient responsibilities.
 Second year fellows do four inpatient blocks, and third year fellows are responsible for two inpatient blocks.
 During the second and third year, fellows are provided ample opportunity to experience “real world” gastroenterology with more time spent in outpatient/specialty clinics and endoscopy.

 Number of 4-Week Rotations